Skip to contents

 Calling DMRs

 Differentially methylated region (DMR) calling is where eigenvector analysis shines.
-In simulated genomes, the eigenvector-based DMR calling system has the lowest false call rate compared to other tested softwares (false positive + false negative).
+In simulated genomes, the eigenvector-based DMR calling system has an extremely low false call rate compared to other tested softwares (false positive + false negative).
 Basepair for basepair, most other DMR callers dramatically over predict the size of DMR regions compared to the present method.

 Our DMR calling algorithm works by defining a rank cut-off, wherein CpGs below this rank are extracted as seeds.
 Nearby CpGs are collapsed into single seed points at their median.
 The function expands outwards from each seed point up to a maximum DMR size, then identifies the smallest expansion containing over 90% of the most variable CpGs.